YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/build_verific.rst

 .. note::

    Some of the formal verification front-end tools may not be fully supported without the full TabbyCAD suite.
-If you are wanting to use these tools, including SBY, make sure to ask us if the Yosys-Verific patch is right for you.
+If you want to use these tools, including SBY, make sure to ask us if the Yosys-Verific patch is right for you.

 Compile options
 ---------------